Welcome to our alpaca farm site!

 We also feed a vitamin and mineral supplement in pellet form as well as loose minerals to make their diet complete.
 We use Llama/Alpaca Supreme from Bluebonnet Feeds in Ardmore, Oklahoma as our primary supplement.
 The loose minerals we use are a multi-purpose mineral and vitamin supplement for cattle, sheep, goat, and horses.
 It is Super-Min 15:5 and it is also from Bluebonnet Feeds in Ardmore.
 We sometimes combine it with a small pellet 12% creep feed.

 Please note: Always check the label on the bag of feed and make sure you do not feed your alpacas medicated feed with Ionophores such as: Rumensin, Salinomycin or Lasalosid.
-Alpacas are extremely sensitive to ionophores.
+Theses animals are extremely sensitive to ionophores.
 These medications in the feed are toxic to alpacas!
-There have been many related deaths when accidentally fed to alpacas.
+There have been many related deaths when accidentally fed to them.
 Some feed labels even note that they are made at an ionophore free facility.
 So please check your feed labels.

 For more information on alpacas take a look at some of the references we use at alpaca books.